larsthorup/webteknologi-dtu/06-forms/README.md

 ## Why are forms exciting?

 - Forms - _all_ apps need users to enter information
-- Forms are high agony necessity - lots of UX opportunities
+- Forms are a high agony necessity - lots of UX opportunities

 ## Forms